Massachusetts Hall (Harvard University)

 While designed as a residence for students, the building has served many purposes through the years.
 After Thomas Hollis donated a quadrant and a 24-foot telescope in 1722, for example, the building housed an informal observatory.

 The president of the university, provost, treasurer, and vice presidents have offices that occupy the first two floors and half of the third.
 Freshmen reside in the fourth floor.

 Massachusetts Hall, as Harvard's oldest extant dormitory, has housed many influential people.
 Founding Fathers who lived in Massachusetts Hall include John Adams, Samuel Adams, Elbridge Gerry, John Hancock, and James Otis.
 Members of the Wigglesworth, Weld, Thayer, Eliot, and Lowell families (among others), whose names now grace other dormitories, also lived in Massachusetts Hall.
-More recent notable residents of Massachusetts Hall include Alan Jay Lerner, Elliot Richardson, John Harbison, and Jeff Schaffer.
+More recent notable residents of Massachusetts Hall include Alan Jay Lerner, Elliot Richardson, John Harbison, David Roux, and Jeff Schaffer.